reduxjs/redux/docs/tutorials/fundamentals/part-4-store.md

 So how does that work?

 **Middleware form a pipeline around the store's `dispatch` method**.
 When we call `store.dispatch(action)`, we're _actually_ calling the first middleware in the pipeline.
 That middleware can then do anything it wants when it sees the action.
 Typically, a middleware will check to see if the action is a specific type that it cares about, much like a reducer would.
 If it's the right type, the middleware might run some custom logic.
-Otherwise, it just passes the action to the next middleware in the pipeline.
+Otherwise, it passes the action to the next middleware in the pipeline.

 _Unlike_ a reducer, **middleware can have side effects inside**, including timeouts and other async logic.